madisontinsley/astrologyofmads/README.md

 And, a little introduction to the ideas in astrology, which is way more than just the typical sun sign.

-Below are three introduction pages, then a short analysis of my own birth chart:
+Below are two introduction pages, then a short analysis of my own birth chart:

 [Astrological Signs](https://github.com/madisontinsley/astrologyofmads/blob/main/signs.md)